msqd/harp/docs/contribute/changelogs/unreleased.rst

 :::::

 * Stream attribute in both HttpRequest and HttpResponse to allow handling streaming objects and to get closer to httpx interfaces.
+* Notifications Application, a simple way to send notifications to a slack or a google chat webhook to catch errors.

 Changed
 :::::::